dinesh-ax/axway-open-docs/content/en/docs/operational_insights/op_insights_prerequisites.md

 ## Docker Compose prerequisites

-The following are the prerequisites to configure Operational Insights using Docker Compose on virtual machines with Docker installed.
+The following are the requirements to deploy Operational Insights using Docker Compose on virtual machines with Docker installed.

 ### Docker